abailly/jacobs-ladder/slides.md

 - Using 1 as a *selector* for "elements" in objects (eg. members of a set)
 - Uniqueness up-to isomorphisms

+# Exponential

+- representing *function abstraction* in a category
+- let A, B be objects, we can form B^A the *exponential object* and a function eval : B^A x A -> B s.t. for any f: C x A -> B, f factorizes uniquely through eval:

+     f = ev ⋅ (λf × ι)

+- This also says that one can form  λf: C -> B^A the function that that transforms a two-argument function (here C x A -> B) into a function from one argument to another function.
+We cannot however leave A in the equation is it provides the basis for the computation of the limit (??)

+# Categorical Abstract Machine

+- Representing computation within a category : The Categorical Abstract Machine (Cousineau et al., 1987) allows compiling *strict* functional programs into an intermediate form suitable for compilation to low-level languages (eg. C, assembly...)
+- Rests on the concept of a cartesian closed category: A category with all limits and exponentiation.

 # Case Study: A proxy HTTP server

 - Define an HTTP Service for retrieving content of files from a uid